lewir101/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 1. Access to your ARC.
 1. __isa.investigations.xlsx__: Fill out the part INVESTIGATION CONTACTS with the mandatory information.
 1. __isa.study/assay.xlsx__: Fill out the Sample sheet.
-1. Labelling of the samples with CMML-specific identifier.
+1. Labelling of the samples with CMML-specific identifier. (running number; permanent marker; suitable box)
 1. Also let us know whether the samples should be stored after processing, picked up or whether they can be destroyed.
+1. Make an appointment to submit the samples with a member of the facility.
+The samples have to be submitted before 4 pm.
+1. In case the sample will be send via Mail a permanent cooling of the samples is required and the package has to arrive before 3 pm.

 ## CMML Support 🌱